silverer/county-discrim/README.md

 This paper is currently in the publication process.

-This study examines county-level contextual factors associated with the prevalence of formal allegations of discrimination against white employees.
-The results suggest that greater racial diversity is associated with the prevalence of anti-white discrimination claims, particularly in areas with high endorsement of conservative ideology.
-We find that the stronger association between racial diversity and anti-white claims in highly conservative areas is more pronounced in counties with high economic threat to white people (i.e., high levels of white unemployment).
+This study examines county-level contextual factors associated with the prevalence of formal allegations of discrimination against White employees.

-This research is the first to demonstrate that threats to white people's majority status are associated with formal anti-white employment discrimination claims, particularly in areas with high endorsement of conservative values and high economic threat to white people.

 ## Data Overview